Ryoma-Liu/my_site/content/new/2020-rsc-tidyml/index.md

 ---
-title: "2020-04-27：I completed the course [Robotics:Aerial Robotics](https://www.coursera.org/learn/robotics-flight) in Coursera! "
+title: "2020-04-27：I completed the course Robotics:Aerial Robotics in Coursera! "
 subtitle:
 draft: false
 event: 'rstudio::conf 2020'
 event_url: https://rstd.io/conf
 location: San Francisco, CA
-summary: "I am interested in robotics and self-driving cars and I spent my free-time in coursera to learn more about robotics and self-driving cars"
+summary: "I am interested in robotics and self-driving cars and I spent my free-time in coursera to learn more about robotics and self-driving cars, completing the course [Robotics:Aerial Robotics](https://www.coursera.org/learn/robotics-flight)"

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.